 Canad Inns Winter Wonderland, Red River Exhibition Park (December 1, 2023–January 6, 2024)

-Canad Inns Winter Wonderland at Red River Exhibition Park is one of the best places in Winnipeg to get into Christmas spirit.
+Canad Inns Winter Wonderland at Red River Exhibition Park is one of the best places in Winnipeg to get into the Christmas spirit.
 Its main highlight is the dazzling drive-through light display that consists of over one million lights and over twenty-six different themed areas.
 The two and a half kilometer course also features an outdoor skating rink.
 On weekends experience the lights while riding a horse-drawn sleigh for free.

 Christmas Lights Tours (December 21, 2023)

 See all of Winnipeg's best light displays on one night by joining a Christmas Light Tour that starts and ends at the Travel Manitoba Information Centre, located at The Forks Market by the Johnston Terminal.
 Find out why Winnipeg is called the Christmas capital of Canada.
 Get on the festive streets while listening to merry Christmas carols and see many colorful Christmas light displays in residential and business areas.
 Marvel the spectacular Christmas Lights at the Manitoba Legislative Building and the Camels across from it.
 The tour goes along Candy Cane Lane, Polar Bear Lane, and Nutcracker Street with the most amazing light displays!